aenniw/jrobotremoteserver/README.md

 #### Robot Tests

-There are some number of robot acceptance tests under `jrobot-karaf/src`.
+There are some robot acceptance tests under `jrobot-karaf/src`.

 #### Dependencies